27 Applications: Model and infer

 In Figure 27.1, the red line (the observed slope) is far from the bulk of the histogram.
 Explain why the randomly permuted datasets produce slopes that are quite different from the observed slope.

 The null hypothesis is that, in the population, there is no linear relationship between the price and the cond_new of the Mario Kart games.
-When the data are randomly permuted, prices are randomly assigned to a condition (new or used), so that the null hypothesis is forced to be true, i.e. permutation is done under the assumption that no relationship between the two variables exists.
+When the data are randomly permuted, prices are randomly assigned to a condition (new or used), so that the null hypothesis is forced to be true, i.e., permutation is done under the assumption that no relationship between the two variables exists.
 In the actual study, the new Mario Kart games do actually cost more (on average) than the used games!
 So the slope describing the actual observed relationship is not one that is likely to have happened in a randomly dataset permuted under the assumption that the null hypothesis is true.

 Although knowing there is a relationship between the condition of the game and its price, we might be more interested in the difference in price, here given by the slope of the linear regression line.
 That is, \(\beta_1\) represents the population value for the difference in price between new Mario Kart games and used games.